-So there you are, frustrated and in agony, wondering “How can I forget about my ex?”
+So there you are, frustrated and in agony, wondering how to forget your ex.
 You’re marinating in the “what if’s.”
 Your head is filled with “could’ve’s, would’ve’s, and should’ve’s.”
-And everything around you reminds you of them and your old life, the life you’ve lost.
-“Seriously,” you ask, “How the hell can I erase my ex from my stream of consciousness?”
+And everything reminds you of them and the life you’ve lost.

 Specific forms of intrusive thoughts, like when you keep imagining that make-up sex with your ex, do feel good in the short term but still have disastrous consequences in the long.
 (1)